Home » Breakfast » Vegetable Breakfast Casserole Recipe

 • Garlic Powder

-Prepare the ingredients: dice the potatoes and vegetables, making sure they are cut into similar-sized pieces.
+Prepare the ingredients: dice the potatoes and vegetables into similar-sized pieces.

 Potato cubes cooking in a skillet